Toyota has always been dedicated to producing cars that satisfy the pressing needs of the time.

 * Not all these information items may be available with some vehicles.

-(5) The number of vehicle models found in this chart is approximately 400 for passenger cars, 200 for commercial-use vehicles, and 120 for overseas models.
+(5) The number of vehicle models found in this chart is approximately 400 for passenger cars and 200 for commercial-use vehicles.

 * Models resulting from minor changes, modifications, late additions, special editions, and specialty vehicles are excluded from the chart.

 (6) Vehicles released by December 31, 2012 are included in the Vehicle Lineage.
 The information contained in the chart’s descriptions is current as of December 31, 2012 (with some exceptions).